Floppa-equipe-16/floppa/README.md

 FLOPPA_HOST_EMAIL=[Whatever email you want to use as the sender for the email service] FOPPA_HOST_PASSWORD=[The app password for the particular email]
 ```
+You also need to specify the email domain used specified in `src/main/resources/EmailNotificationConfig.properties` (default is `gmail.com`)
 ### Commands
 #### Build
 ```